-Collateral is used to mitigate credit risk, as the secondary source of repayment in case the counterparty cannot meet its contractual repayment obligations38.
-Types of collateral typically taken by ANZ include:
+Collateral is used to mitigate credit risk, as the secondary source of repayment in case the counterparty cannot meet its contractual repayment obligations.37 Types of collateral typically taken by ANZ include:

-- Security over residential, commercial, industrial or rural property. - Fixed and floating charges over business assets. - Security over specific plant and equipment. - Charges over listed shares, bonds or securities. - Charges over cash deposits. - Guarantees and pledges.
+- Security over residential, commercial, industrial or rural property. - Charges over business assets. - Security over specific plant and equipment. - Charges over listed shares, bonds or securities. - Charges over cash deposits. - · Guarantees and pledges.